What is Fragmentation in an Operating System

 Dynamic Partitioning Disadvantages:

-- Compaction Overhead: The OS will spend time periodically compacting memory to remove fragmentation.
+• Compaction Overhead: The OS will spend time periodically rearranging memory that may be required to reduce fragmentation.

 Contiguous Memory Allocation Explained